watson-crew/CompetitiveStanding/README.md

 - Turborepo (installed globally)

 The project is a monorepo based off [turborepo](https://turborepo.org/) which accomodates for multiple apps to coexist in a single repository.

 ```
 npm install turbo -D
 ```

-Docker is necessary to locally connect to the postgres instance, install [here](https://docs.docker.com/get-docker/)
+Docker is necessary to locally connect to the sql instance, install [here](https://docs.docker.com/get-docker/)

 ### Apps and Packages